TeensyAudio/Wavetable-Synthesis/docs/README.md

 # Add a standalone page

 Standalone pages are created from markdown-formatted files (with a `.md` extension).
 To create a new page, add a markdown file to the `docs/additional_pages` folder.
 If the document's first line is a header, it will be used for the name of the page on the Doxygen site.
 Otherwise, the name of the file will be used for this purpose.

 # Generating the documentation with Doxygen

 After adding or modifying any comments to the source code or any additional pages, update the web page by running `doxygen Doxyfile` from within the project's `docs` folder (please see the Doxygen documentation for information on installing Doxygen).
 Preview the changes by opening the `index.html` file within the `docs` folder.

+# Removing pages

+To remove a page, delete the file in the `additional_pages` folder.
+Additionally, delete the CONTENTS of the `html` folder (`rm -r html/*`) and then regenerate the docs by running `doxygen Doxyfile` from within the project's `docs` folder.